RainCandyTech/FPArchiveIndex/README.md

 After it was released, if Chinese users still visiting Adobe's Flash Player Download Site, they will be redirected to ZhongCheng's "Flash Player China Official Website".</br>
 For Windows exe installers, if Chinese users try to install them, the setup will not launch and will lead the user to ZhongCheng's website too.</br>
 If they are disconnected from the internet, they will able to install the program successfully.</br>
-But if the Player detected the user is located in China, it will refuse to run any flash content with an error message "not compatible with your region" and requires user to reinstall.</br>
+But if the Player detected the user is located in China, it will refuse to run any content with an error message "not compatible with your region" and requires user to reinstall.</br>
 The reinstall button will lead the user to ZhongCheng's website.</br>
-There's no region lock on macOS & Linux version.</br></br>
+But there's no region lock on macOS & Linux version.</br></br>
 Starting from version 32.0.0.403, Adobe integrates a timebomb in the program.
-It will refuse to play any flash content starting from January 12, 2021.
+It will refuse to play any content starting from January 12, 2021.
 ### Available Archives
 The original binaries of this version is available in Internet Archive.